 By Laura Vanderkam

 Hard as it is to believe, Memorial Day was just over 12 weeks ago.
 There are 168 hours in a week.
 Now that the kids are going back to school, it's a good time to ask this question: what did you do with the 2,016 (168 x 12) hours of summer?

 Sure, you slept some.
 Grownups slept about 672 of them.
-K… read more »
+Kids a bi… read more »

-In 168 Hours, I talk about trying to distinguish between “work” and “not-really-work.”
+In 168 Hours, I talk about trying to distinguish between "work" and "not-really-work."
 Work means activities that are advancing you toward your career goals.
 I like this definition, because it forces us to examine how we spend our hours closely.
 We do plenty of things at work that are not-really-work, even if they look like it.
-A m… read more »
+A meeting that you didn't need t… read more »

 I am happy to announce that I'll be doing a back-t0-school webinar on September 8, co-hosted by Katherine Reynolds Lewis of CurrentMom.
 The topic?
 Go back to school without the back to crazy!
 Some simple time management strategies can help make this the best school year ever.
 Join us at 12:30PM eastern on Sept 8 to discuss